 Even if you are not about to build a comprehensive program to renew practices drastically, this view on learning is something to keep in mind.
 Bringing in collaborative tasks, encouraging discussion and leaving space for serendipity may very well payout.
 Allowing learners to share their ideas, highlighting active contributors helps to create an atmosphere of vibrancy.
 Encouraging the participants to share best practices with one another and to discuss their experiences is a step towards a learning organization.

-A shared collaboration platform with powerful analytics is an important part of providing opportunities to learn from peers when using use within the digital solutions and engaging through professional learning communities.
+A shared collaboration platform with powerful analytics is an important part of providing opportunities to learn from peers.
+A shared platform allows engaging professionals to work together on shared projects.

 This is something, we work every day with when we support our Claned platform users in their quest for improved learning experience and results.
 We do this as we believe in learning and its positive impact on individual and communities.